Aphrodite of Knidos – First Naked Female Greek Statue – Most Copied in the World

 The naked female appeared nearly three centuries after their naked male counterparts; in Greek sculpture, known as the kouros; the female statues; known as kore, were clothed.

-According to Pliny, Roman author and philosopher, (AD 23 – 24 – 79); the Greek sculptor, Praxiteles of Athens, was commissioned to create a statue for a temple dedicated to the goddess Aphrodite, by the people of the island of Kos.
+According to Pliny, Roman author and philosopher, (AD 23 – 24 – 79); the Greek sculptor, Praxiteles of Athens, the most famous of the Attica sculptors of the 4th century BC, was commissioned to create a statue for a temple dedicated to the goddess Aphrodite, by the people of the island of Kos.

 In around 364 BC, Praxiteles carved two statues of Aphrodite; one clothed, the other naked.